StevenBlack/vocab/million-dollar-words.md

 ### preternatural
 Beyond the course of nature—almost supernatural.
-The forest can be preternaturally quiet—so quiet that it's not natural.
-Pronounced PREE-TER-NATCH- OO R-UL.
+The forest can be preternaturally quiet—so quiet that it's not natural. prevaricate Not quite fibbing, but close.

-### prevaricate
-Not quite fibbing, but close.
 When you prevaricate, you make vague or misleading statements without telling an outright falsehood.
 If you don't want to go somewhere and you're feeling healthy, "I can't make it tonight.
 I'm sick" is a lie; "I'm not sure I can make it tonight.
 I'll get there if I can but don't wait